-Achaic Society for the Care of Animals is a registered non profit organization founded in 1994 in Patras, Greece.
-Its aim is to protect the animals and raise public awareness in order to eliminate abuse and ensure smooth coexistence among people and animals.
+We are a registered non profit organization founded in 1994 in Patras, Greece.
+Our aim is animals protection and raising awareness to eliminate abuse and ensure smooth coexistence among people and animals.

 We are a founding member of the PanHellenic Animal Welfare Federation (PFO) and we have been members of the Board for 2 years.
 Via PFO we promote the voluntary work in the region of Achaia while we participate in collective activities regarding legislation improvement , elimination of animal abuse and neglect across the country and communication with the authorities in both Greece as well as abroad.

-We promote rehabilitation through fostering rescued animals in selected volunteers’ houses and private lands.
+We promote rehoming through fostering rescued animals in selected volunteers’ houses and private lands.
 We have consciously chosen not to build a shelter as the current conditions in Greece do not allow the proper function of such facilities.
-In collaboration with animal welfare societies in Germany, UK, Denmark ,The Netherlands and USA we rehome companion animals that otherwise will be roaming the streets of Patras with the risk of being abused or dying from poisoning or run over by cars.
+In collaboration with animal welfare societies in Germany, UK, Denmark ,The Netherlands and USA, we rehome companion animals that otherwise will be roaming the streets of Greece with the risk of being abused, dying from poisoning or run over by cars.